 Agriculture is a complex system, including both rural and urban components, which operate at local, regional, provincial, national and international scales.
 Agriculture plays an important cultural and economic role in large and small communities across the CMR.
 Farming is a business, and producers will make decisions that allow them to compete in a globalized marketplace.
 It is important to achieve a balance between conserving agricultural land and promoting other forms of economic development in a manner that promotes new land uses which are compatible with existing ones.
-Supporting value-added Agriculture and related industries in proximity to producers is important for supporting the agricultural industry.
+Supporting valueadded Agriculture and related industries in proximity to producers is important for supporting the agricultural industry.

-- 3.2.3.1 Municipal Development Plans shall: - (a) identify the role that agriculture plays in the municipality and include policies to support a strong, resilient and diversified agricultural economy; - (b) include policies to support growth of agribusiness and value-added agriculture and related industries, especially when located in proximity to producers, as appropriate to the local scale and context; - (c) identify more opportunities to buy, share and sell locally produced food; and
+3.2.3.1 Municipal Development Plans shall:

+(a) identify the role that Agriculture plays in the municipality and include policies to support a strong, resilient and diversified agricultural economy;

+(b) include policies to support growth of Agri-Business and value-added Agriculture and related industries, especially when located in proximity to Producers, as appropriate to the local scale and context;

+(c) identify more opportunities to buy, share and sell locally produced food; and

-- (d) identify opportunities for Agri-tourism, as appropriate to the local scale and context. - 3.2.3.2 As part of a broader approach to regional economic development, the CMRB shall work with regional economic development partners, learning institutions, and other agricultural specialists to: - (a) establish areas of focus where the CMRB can use its mandate to support the growth and diversification of the Agriculture industry and local Agricultural Value Chains; - (b) identify inventories, gaps and priorities for the improvement of infrastructure assets critical to the agricultural sector; and - (c) identify areas where agricultural production and processing are important or dominant land uses and coordinate those areas with necessary infrastructure and services.
+(d) identify opportunities for Agri-tourism, as appropriate to the local scale and context.

+3.2.3.2 As part of a broader approach to regional economic development, the CMRB shall work with regional economic development partners, learning institutions, and other agricultural specialists to:

+(a) establish areas of focus where the CMRB can use its mandate to support the growth and diversification of the Agriculture industry and local Agricultural Value Chains;

-3.3 Environmentally Responsible Land Use
+(b) identify inventories, gaps and priorities for the improvement of infrastructure assets critical to the agricultural sector; and

+(c) identify areas where Agricultural Production and Processing are important or dominant land uses and coordinate those areas with necessary infrastructure and services.

+3.3 Protect and Enjoy the Environment

-Natural systems play an important role in the region and the CMRB recognizes, in alignment with the South Saskatchewan Regional Plan, that it is important to plan growth in a manner that addresses cumulative effects and conserves and enhances the natural environment and ecosystems.
-Reducing the footprint of new development, as described through the approach to Growth Management and Efficient Use of Land, is an important component of maintaining the function of natural systems.
+Natural systems play an important role in the Region and the CMRB recognizes, in alignment with the South Saskatchewan Regional Plan, that it is important to plan growth in a manner that addresses cumulative effects and conserves and enhances the natural environment and ecosystems.
+Reducing the footprint of new development, as described through the Blueprint for Growth policies, is an important component of maintaining the function of natural systems.

 Additionally, the CMRB recognizes its responsibility to reduce its impact on the climate, while preparing for the impacts of Climate Change and other natural and man-made hazards.
-Steps to create a more sustainable and resilient region will help protect our communities and create a more stable foundation for the region to prosper now and into the future.
+Steps to create a more sustainable and resilient Region will help protect our communities and create a more stable foundation for the Region to prosper now and into the future.
 The Growth Plan seeks to help reduce our impact on the environment; achieving reductions in emissions, land consumption, impervious cover, and water demand.